ChiHaoLu/DWMZK-2-FAOMA/README.md

 ```sh
 $ yarn
 ```
-3. Start the local devnet.
+3. Start the local devnet in the new terminal / command line.
 ```sh
 $ yarn start:localNode
 ```